AUVM Founder with "Flying Circus" Firebee Drone at Bien Hoa

-The Aviation Unmanned Vehicle Museum (AUVM) was founded by retired Lt.
+The Aviation Unmanned Vehicle Museum (AUVM) is a collection of incredible, rare, drones and artifacts. was founded by retired Lt.
 Col. Harold (Red) Smith.

 Our mission is to honor the men and women in our military and the private sector that paved the way for remotely piloted vehicles, more commonly known today as DRONES.
 AUVM strives to educate the public about the beginning history and uses of unmanned aircraft vehicles (UAV's).